Meningioma Newport Beach & Orange County, CA

 Symptoms of meningioma appear slowly as it develops slowly.
 It causes symptoms only when it’s pressing on the brain or spinal cord.
-Most meningiomas are found incidentally on imaging or scans of patients while on seeing a doctor for other conditions.
-Symptoms are location dependent.
+Most meningiomas are found incidentally on imaging or scans of patients while seeing a doctor for other conditions.
+Symptoms are location-dependent.
 The most common symptoms of meningioma are:

 - Blurry vision

 - Weakness in the arms or legs